How 'Bad Medicine' Dismisses And Misdiagnoses Women's Symptoms

 But we also see that at that time, women were also excluded from studies that were just observational studies — not just drug trials.
 In the '90s, when there were congressional hearings about this problem, the public learned that women had been left out of things like a big observational study looking at normal human aging that was ongoing for 20 years.
 It started in the '50s, and for the first 20 years women had been left out of that.

-On women's recent inclusion in National Institute of Health studies
+On women's recent inclusion in National Institutes of Health studies

 [In] 1993, Congress passed a law saying that women need to be included in NIH-funded clinical research.
 And in the aggregate, women do make up a majority of subjects in NIH research.
-However, we still don't know that women are necessarily adequately represented in all areas of research, because the NIH looks at the aggregate numbers, and the outside analysis that have been done show that women are still a little bit underrepresented.
+However, we still don't know that women are necessarily adequately represented in all areas of research, because the NIH looks at the aggregate numbers, and the outside analyses that have been done show that women are still a little bit underrepresented.

 More importantly, even though women are usually included in most studies today, it's still not the norm to really analyze results by gender to actually see if there are differences between men and women.
 So experts have described this to me as an "add women and stir" approach.
 Women are included, but we're still not getting the knowledge we need about ways that their symptoms or responses to treatment might differ from men.